Stoot-T/DSB-26-Group2/README.md

 ## Background

 This project uses paired-end Illumina short-read data from a Denisovan individual.
-The DNA was recovered from a finger bone found in Denisova Cave in southern Siberia, and the sequencing data were downloaded from the European Nucleotide Archive (ENA) under project PRJEB3092.
+The DNA was recovered from a finger bone found in Denisova Cave in southern Siberia, and the sequencing data was downloaded from the European Nucleotide Archive (ENA) under project PRJEB3092.

 The dataset is reported to be the first high-coverage (30x) Denisovan genome sequence, but the biological sex of the sampled individual is not provided in the metadata.
 To address this, the project uses a reference-based mapping approach to determine the sex chromosome karyotype of the sample.